Snow-Fox-Data/snow-fox-dss-plugins/README.md

 # snow-fox-dss-plugins
-Dataiku Plugins to extend the capabilities of the Dataiku platform
+#### Plugins to extend the capabilities of the Dataiku platform

+Includes:
+* Column Remapper